Impactful careers for biology degree graduates

 A biology degree or biology major can be a good start for a career in prioritization research.
 For one, it will help you to understand and interpret empirical research and data, which is often essential for prioritization research.
 Some prioritization research may also benefit from the specific knowledge of biological processes that a biology degree will teach you, such as some research within animal welfare.
 Moreover, biology degrees commonly offer quantitative components – such as statistical analysis – that may set you up for some of the more data-driven research within prioritization research.

-The truth is your degree subject doesn’t necessarily matter that much – it’s often quite easy to pivot into a different job or career.
-And, luckily, a biology degree teaches some great transferable skills that can help you with many different careers.
+We think a background in biology is a solid foundation for several high-impact career paths.
+A biology degree teaches some great transferable skills that can help you with many different careers.
 Here are some of the skills you’ll get in a biology degree:

 Our full list of career profiles gives lots of ideas for other career paths where these skills might be put to use, with a focus on having a positive social impact.